microsoft/azuredevopslabs/labs/java/mavenpmvsts/readme.md

 1. Click **Save and Queue**.
 Accept the defaults to queue the build.

 1. A green status bar indicates that the build has been queued.
-Click the build number to follow the logs in real time.
+Click on the build number to view the logs in real time.

     ![Open the build logs](images/click-build-number.png)